Trouble paying your energy bill?

 - Offer energy plans that suit you

-If you actively participate in this program, your retailer cannot disconnect your service.
+If you actively participate in this program and your retailer cannot disconnect your service.

 You can contact the ombudsman if: